snowfire/Beautymail/README.md

     "snowfire/beautymail": "1.*"

-Run `composer updated` and edit your `app.php` and add a new Service Provider:
+Run `composer update` and edit your `app.php` and add a new Service Provider:

     'Snowfire\Beautymail\BeautymailServiceProvider',